 Research & Analysis staff are continuing to support the operation of the Sheridan Correctional Center through a process and impact evaluation.
+We are pleased to report that Mark Powers has joined our staff to work as the Research Assistant to this project.
 Open since January 2004, Sheridan operates as a fully dedicated therapeutic community for inmates in need of substance abuse treatment.
 Sheridan is the largest treatment prison in the county.
-The evaluation of Sheridan is a collaborative effort between the Authority and the Illinois Department of Corrections, and is guided by an Evaluation Advisory Committee.
+The evaluation of

+Sheridan is a collaborative effort between the Authority and the Illinois Department of Corrections, and is guided by an Evaluation Advisory Committee.
 The process and impact evaluation involves extensive quantitative data collection and qualitative information from focus groups and interviews with staff and participants.
 The evaluation will seek to measure changes in participant attitudes, beliefs and psychological functioning, in addition to participants' preparedness for release.
 The study will also examine the extent and nature of institutional violations and measures of recidivism after release.
 Employment and access to services will also be studied.
-A summary of the project was released in October 2004 as a Program Evaluation Summary report, and Authority staff have made numerous presentations regarding the evaluation findings.
+A summary of the project was released in October 2004 as a Program Evaluation Summary report, and Authority staff have completed analyses assessing program impact after two years of operation.
+A research bulletin will be published in spring of 2006.